-In prokaryotic organisms, operons of bacterial genomes contain valuable information regarding protein functions that can be used in drug design.
-An operon contains a promoter, an operator, one or more continuously-structural genes, and a terminator.
-The structural gene is co-transcribed into a single strand of mRNA.
-This provides information that is translated into proteins.
-However, experimental methods for detecting operons are extremely difficult and time-consuming [1] and effective prediction methods are urgently needed.
+IN prokaryotic organisms operons of bacterial genomes contain valuable information, for drug design and protein functions.
+An operon contains a promoter, an operator, one or more continuously-structural gene, and a terminator.
+The structural gene is co-transcribed into a single strand of mRNA, which provides information that is translated into proteins.
+However, experimental methods for detecting operons are extremely difficult and time-consuming [1] thus raising the urgency of developing an effective prediction method.
 This research focuses on using machine learning and biological properties for operon prediction.
-Since the co-transcribed genes have the same biological properties, machine learning can be applied to these biological properties for operon prediction.
-The prediction results of an assay can be used as reference data, thus greatly reducing costs and improving the effectiveness of experimental detection.
+Since the co-transcribed genes have the same biological properties, machine learning can be applied to these biological properties for operon prediction results of an assay can be used as reference data, thus greatly reducing costs and improving the effectiveness of experimental detection.